Syllabus

 Although you may wish to print out many of these Web pages, be aware that some

-You are responsible for regularly reading the online help forum section of the Web site.
+You are responsible for regularly reading and participating in the online Discussion Forum section of the Web site.

 Course description (from the schedule of classes)